Key Points:

 Health Risks Associated with Ticks

-• Lyme Disease: Lyme disease is among the most well-known tick-borne illnesses.
-It can cause fever, lameness, and swelling of the joints.
+- Lyme Disease: Lyme disease is among the most well-known tick-borne illnesses.
+It can cause fever, lameness, and joint swelling.
 In severe cases, it can result in kidney damage or neurological complications.

 Treating Fleas and Ticks